gitpandasmail/DataEngineeringLondonBike/README.md

 # 🦮 GUIDES 🦮
 'How to run' guides are under spesific project part folders in out Github.
 Please check the details from there.

+# 📷 Sceenshots of Airflow and DAG 📷

+TBA

+# 📊 Results of the queries 📊

+TBA